Human Rights Complaints

 After a Complaint is Filed

-• Falls within the power of the Act.
-In order for the Commission to accept a complaint, a Complainant must describe events that, if believed, could meet the legal test for discrimination.
-Briefly, the Complainant must provide details supporting their allegations that:
+• Falls within the power of the Yukon Human Rights Act (the “Act”).
+For the Commission to accept a complaint, a Complainant must describe events that, if believed, could meet the legal test for discrimination.
+The Complainant must provide details supporting their allegations that:

-• They have a characteristic that is protected by the Yukon Human Rights Act (What is Discrimination);
+• They have a characteristic (ground) that is protected by the Act;

-• The Complainant was treated unfavourably in an area protected by the Yukon Human Rights Act (What is Discrimination); and
+• The Complainant was treated unfavourably in an area protected by the Act; and

 • The Complainant’s protected characteristic was a factor in the unfavourable treatment they experienced.